chaospikes/SIT210/Task4.1Interrupts/README.md

-# Task 4.1 – Task 4.1P Handling Interrupts (Porch and Hallway Lights)
+# Task 4.1 – Handling Interrupts (Porch and Hallway Lights)

 For this task, I have utilized my Arduino Nano 33 IoT together with the following components:

-- A push button acting as a backup manual switch
+- A slider switch acting as a manual override input
 - A PIR motion sensor for motion detection
 - An Adafruit BH1750 (I2C) light sensor for ambient light measurement
 - A blue LED to simulate the porch light (with 82Ω pull-down resistor)
 - An orange LED to simulate the hallway light (with 120Ω pull-down resistor)

-The system uses hardware interrupts to detect both button presses and motion events, ensuring immediate response without constant polling.
+The system uses hardware interrupts to detect both slider changes and motion events, allowing responsive behaviour without constant polling.

-### Expected system behaviour

-When motion is detected:
+---

+## Expected System Behaviour

+### Motion Detection:
-- The PIR interrupt triggers
+- PIR interrupt triggers
-- The system checks if it is dark using the BH1750
+- System reads ambient light level using BH1750
-- If it is dark (below the darkness threshold) then both lights turn on.
+- If light level is below threshold then both lights turn ON

-When the button is pressed:
+### Manual Override (Slider switch):
-- The button interrupt triggers
+- Slider interrupt triggers on state change
-- Both lights turn on regardless of light level
+- If switched ON, lights turn ON regardless of light level
-- Lights automatically turn off after their time durations

-Serial monitor provides:
+- If switched OFF, no action (lights continue normal timing behaviour)

+### Light Control:
+- Porch light turns OFF after 30 seconds
+- Hallway light turns OFF after 60 seconds

+### Serial Monitor Output:
 - PIR state
-- Lux level
+- Lux readings
 - Event notifications

+---

-### setup()
+## setup()

-The `setup()` function initializes the system:

-- Serial communication is started at 115200 baud for debugging and monitoring
+- Initializes serial communication at 115200 baud
+- Uses a non-blocking timeout for Serial
-- The `pin_setup()` function is called to configure I/O pins
+- Calls `pin_setup()` to configure I/O
 - The BH1750 light sensor is initialized
-- If initialization fails, an error message is printed and the system halts
+- If initialization fails, an error message is printed but system continues running without light sensing
+- Attaches interrupts:
-- Button interrupt is attached using CHANGE
+  - Slider interrupt attached using `CHANGE`
-- PIR interrupt is attach using RISING
+  - PIR interrupt attached using `RISING`

-### loop()
+## loop()

-The main loop continuously runs four functions:
+The main loop continuously runs four functions, non-blocking:

 - `monitor_sensors()` - continuously prints our sensor values to the serial monitor
-- `handle_button_event()` - handles button push interrupts
+- `handle_button_event()` - handles debounced slider interrupts
 - `handle_pir_event()` - handles motion detection interrupts
 - `update_lights()` - handles the lights and timers

-### pin_setup()
+## pin_setup()

-- Button is set as INPUT_PULLUP so it reads HIGH normally and LOW when pressed
+- The slider pin is set as `INPUT_PULLUP`, the slider reads `HIGH` normally and `LOW` when switched to the active position
-- PIR sensor is set as INPUT
+- PIR sensor pin set as `INPUT`
-- LED's are set as OUTPUT
+- LED pins set as `OUTPUT`
-- LED's are turned off initially
+- LED's are set to `LOW` initially so the lights start in the OFF state

-### monitor_sensors()
+## monitor_sensors()

-- Runs every 1 second using millis() timing
+- Runs every 1 second using `millis()` timing
-- Reads the PIR state
+- Reads the current PIR state
-- Starts a BH1750 reading and retrieves the lux value
-- Prints PIR state and lux value to the serial monitor
+- Prints the PIR state to the serial monitor
+- If the light sensor is working, reads and prints the lux value
+- If the sensor is unavailable, prints that lux is unavailable instead

-### sliderISR() and pirISR()
+## sliderISR() and pirISR()

 These are our interrupt service routines:

-- `sliderISR()` sets button_event = true
+- `sliderISR()` sets slider_event = true
 - `pirISR()` sets pir_event = true

 We follow best practice for interrupt handling by doing no heavy processing inside the ISR.

-### handle_button_event()
+## debounce_slider()

+The slider switch produces contact bounce, causing multiple rapid interrupt triggers.
+We solved this using state-confirmed software debouncing and separated the logic into a debounce function.

-- Checks if button_event is true
+- Checks if slider_event is true (set by the interrupt)
 - Temporarily disables interrupts to safely reset the flag
+- Starts a debounce timer using `millis()`
+- Waits until the debounce delay has passed to allow the signal to stabilise
-- Reads the button state to confirm it is pressed
+- Reads the current slider state after the delay
+- Compares the current state with the last confirmed stable state
+- If the state has changed:
+  * Updates the last known state
+  * Returns true to indicate a valid slider event
+- If no valid change is detected:
+  * Returns false

+### handle_slider_event()

+- Calls `debounce_slider()` to check for a valid, stable slider change
+- If a valid change is detected:
+  * Checks the current slider state
+  * If the slider is ON (LOW):
     - Turns on both lights
     - Prints a notification to the serial monitor
+  * If the slider is OFF:
+    - Prints a notification to the serial monitor

-### handle_pir_event()
+## handle_pir_event()

-- Checks if pir_event is true
+- Checks whether a PIR interrupt event has occurred
 - Temporarily disables interrupts to safely reset the flag
+- Verifies that the light sensor is available
 - Reads the current lux value from the BH1750
 - Prints the detected light level to the serial monitor
-- Checks if the lux reading is below the threshold:
+- If the lux value is below the threshold, both lights are turned ON
-  * If it is then turns lights on and prints a notification
-  * If not then the lights stay off and prints a notification
+- Otherwise, the lights remain OFF

-### turn_on_lights()
+## turn_on_lights()

 - Turns on both porch and hallway LED's
 - Stores the current time using millis() for each light
 - Sets porch_on and hallway_on flags to true

-### update_lights()
+## update_lights()

-- Continuously checks elapsed time using millis()
+- Uses non-blocking timing with `millis()`
+- Checks how long each light has been active
-- Porch light turns OFF after 30 seconds and prints a notification
+- Turns the porch light OFF after 30 seconds
-- Hallway light turns OFF after 60 seconds and prints a notification
+- Turns the hallway light OFF after 60 seconds
+- Prints notifications when each light turns OFF